barricklab/breseq/src/doc/usage.rst

 .. program:: breseq

-Run the :program:`breseq` pipeline for mutation prediction from genome re-sequencing data.
+Run the :program:`breseq` mutation prediction pipeline.

 Required options:

 .. option:: -r <file_path>, --reference <file_path>

-   Input reference genome sequence files in GenBank format.
-If there are multiple reference sequences stored in separate GenBank files (e.g., a bacterial genome and a plasmid), this option can be supplied multiple times.
+   Input reference genome sequence files in GenBank, GFF3, or FASTA format.
+If there are multiple reference sequences stored in separate files (e.g., a bacterial genome and a plasmid), this option can be supplied multiple times.

 .. option:: reads1.fastq [reads2.fastq, reads3.fastq...]